The Inca Journey

 Days 4 Aguas Calientes (1B)

 Board a morning train that winds through the spectacular Urubamba Valley to the end of the line: the village of Aguas Calientes, a frontier town nestled in the hills beneath Machu Picchu.
-Enjoy the rest of the day taking advantage of the hikes and hot springs in the area. *Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option will disembark the train at km 104 to begin the trek.
+Enjoy the rest of the day taking advantage of the hikes and hot springs in the area. *Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option (based on permit availability) will disembark the train at km 104 to begin the trek.
 The trail rises steeply up into the mountains and will take hikers past the archaeological sites of Wiñay Wayna and Inti Pata, where the local guide will provide insights into the fascinating culture of the Incas en route to the trek's culmination at the Sun Gate.
 Enjoy a packed lunch along the way and reach the Sun Gate in the late afternoon with a chance for a preliminary exploration of Machu Picchu before the guided tour on Day 5.
 Transfer by bus from Machu Picchu to Aguas Calientes to rejoin the group and spend the night in a hotel.
 If time permits, take an optional visit to the nearby hot springs to soak the sore muscles.
 Ollantaytambo to Aguas Calientes Approximate Distance: 30km Estimated Travel Time: 4.15 hours Those taking the 1-day Inca Trail option: Approximate Distance: 15km Estimated hiking Time: 5-6 hours

 Day 5 Machu Picchu/Cusco (1B)